MCC News Feed

-Science teacher pens winning questionPosted in General School News on Monday, 7 August, 2017
+Science teacher pens winning questionPosted in Archive on Monday, 7 August, 2017

 A Mandurah Catholic College teacher has won an international challenge by scripting a question that will test the nation’s brightest science students.

 Mrs Heather Brocklehurst, science teacher and assistant Head of Learning Area – Science, has been named the winner of the ASTA (Australian Science Teachers Association) and Education Perfect STEM (Science, Technology, Engineering and Mathematics) Teacher Challenge, with her submission titled ‘Creating a water purification device‘.
 Entries were received from teachers around Australia and New Zealand.